-Which country or region am I calling from?
+From which country or region am I calling?

 When you make a call from a mobile phone, you always dial the call based on where you are standing at that moment in time.

-If you are near an international border, then you are “located” on the network of the country that your phone is currently connected to.
+If you are near an international border, then you are “located” on the network of the country that your phone is currently connected.